 There are many ways to be a spectator at a Pigeon Forge Car Show.
 Don’t be surprised to see fold up chairs lining the sidewalks of the Parkway and people milling about shoulder to shoulder with coolers and cameras and friends all around.
 There are “official” locations for judging and awarding prizes, places where vendors set up, etc. but the majority of car show visitors line the Parkway sidewalks, sit on hotel balconies and walk the parking lots because all of the action takes place up and down the Parkway.
 A multitude of show cars will be parked in parking spots lining the Parkway, making it easy for visitors to just walk up and down the sidewalks while they check out the fine rides parked there and talk to the owners and even wonder about the cars that just may be for sale.
 Car lovers may feel like a kids in a candy store but remember what your Momma told you—look, don’t touch.
 Owners will not tolerate visitors touching their prized babies unless you get permission.
 Be respectful of the owner’s time and money they have invested in their show car.

-There are “official” car shows throughout the year and listed below are the dates for the remaining ones in 2017 and upcoming ones in 2018.
+There are “official” car shows throughout the year and listed below are the dates for the remaining ones in 2018.
 There are many other car shows but these are the major ones.

-August 25-26 2017 Great Smoky Mountain Jeep Invasion.
+The Great Smoky Mountain Jeep Invasion.
 Location is the LeConte Center.
-For more info go to www.greatsmokymountainjeepinvasion.com
+For more info visit: www.greatsmokymountainjeepinvasion.com

 April 19-21 2018 Spring Grand Rod Run.
 Location is the LeConte Center.
 Major traffic alert for this one too.
 A 3 day extravaganza for car lovers, the Spring Grand Rod Run has large cash prizes and over 25 awards for hot rods and muscle cars.
 There’s a huge swap meet with hundreds of show cars to browse and drool over.
 Again, want to watch the hot rods and muscle car cruise on by?
 Stake out a spot with your lawn chair, park your cooler beside you and kick back for a sight not seen anywhere else.
 Want a higher view of it?
 Book a hotel room, high up, with a balcony to get a bigger picture.
 Better yet, take a helicopter ride over the scene and get a much better idea of just how expansive this event is by flying high above the Parkway as the rides cruise back and forth down below.